top of page

 Which of the following do you think are mistakes?

-• When you are tyoing, you hit the "o" instead of the "p"?
-Is it a mistake if you did it and corrected it immediately or is it a mistake only if you don't notice until someone else points it out to you?
+• When you are typing, you hit the "o" instead of the "p."
+Is it a mistake if you corrected it immediately, or is it a mistake only if you didn't notice until someone else pointed it out to you?

 • You keep trying to stop procrastinating, but, no matter what you try, you find yourself doing it again.